brightsign/player-cli/README.md

 # BrightSign Node CLI Local DWS APIs

-The purpose of this module is to allow users to communicate with the BrightSign's Local DWS (Diagnostic Web Server) REST HTTP APIs.
+The purpose of this package is to allow users to communicate with the BrightSign's Local DWS (Diagnostic Web Server) REST HTTP APIs through a simple CLI tool, `bsc`.

 It is assumed you have the requirements for doing basic node.js development already installed.
 To support this example, you also need to run the following in this folder: